brandonohara/interview-frontend/README.md

    b.
 Otherwise, display an unhealthy indicator next to the website.
 5. Set an interval to check the health of the websites every 5 minutes.
 6. Implement logic into the Refresh button to start the health checks manually.
 Note that this button should be disabled when already running.

+### Style Updates

+1. On mobile, only display the workspace and health columns.
+2. If a workspace is unable to load, use a default placeholder logo but hide the workspace name.

 ### Health Endpoint